 - In the past, when patients wanted to elevate the bridge of their nose, surgeons used silicone implants.
 This increases risk of infection, so Dr. Raval uses nasal cartilage, cadaveric or cartilage from the ear, to effect that change.
 For patients who want just a little elevation, he may recommend dermal fillers instead.
 We call that a “liquid nose job.”
 The procedure is quick and only minimally-invasive, but dermal fillers must be renewed periodically, whereas surgery is permanent.

 Because every surgery is patient-specific, costs can vary depending on the details.
-At Raval Facial Aesthetics and ENT, PC, a primary rhinoplasty costs about $10,300.
 As with any surgery, the total cost comes from several sources beyond the surgeon’s fee, including:

 - Anesthesia fees

 - Post-surgery medications

 You will be given detailed cost information before making your final decision to have surgery.